 There is to be a centrally located tap at a transit park and a nature based park for use by all occupiers, unless otherwise approved.

+[Clause 40 amended in Gazette 25 Aug 2000 p.
+4920.]

 41. Tap at camping ground

-There is to be at least one tap within 30 metres of each camping site at a camping ground.
+There is to be at least one tap within 30 m of each camping site at a camping ground.

 42. Potable water for sites

-(1) A supply of potable water of at least 300 litres per day, or such lesser amount as is approved under subclause (2), is to be available for use by each site at a facility.
+(1) A supply of potable water of at least 300 L per day, or such lesser amount as is approved under subclause (2), is to be available for use by each site at a facility.

 (2) The local government may, with the written approval of the Executive Director, Public Health (within the meaning of the Health Act 1911), approve of a lesser quantity of water than that specified in subclause (1) being available at a facility.